 This means cultivating an ability to learn enough about the operational, technological and financial avenues that are already established within the organization – and which could be carved out in the long-term – to speak with confidence about how they may be leveraged (or even eliminated) to the advantage of the company.
 It also means being able to say no. A CFO, having newly been tasked with everything from vendor vetting to hiring decisions must roll these competencies into the financial picture to help create the strategies that will ultimately achieve the company's overarching goals.

-Leading an Evolving Finance Department as an Agent of Change
+Leading an Evolving Finance Department as an Agent of Change - How the CFO Role Has Evolved

 With the addition of these responsibilities to the traditional workload of the CFO, he or she will find themselves taking up yet another mantle: the change leader.
 As the primary advocate for the pivot away from financial operations that seek only to assess, they'll have their hand in fostering a company culture that allows for agility and innovation.
 Delivering growth and transformation requires both an analytical and intuitive approach, and CFOs must act as catalysts within the finance department and without.